 Life expectancy in Gateshead is currently 77.5 years for men [Chart - Male life expectancy] and 81.4 years for women [Chart - Female life expectancy].
 This is an increase since the previous year of 0.1 years for women, whilst the rate for men has remained exactly the same.
 It follows a decrease for both men and women in the previous year.
 Both rates continue to be below the England average.
 The gap to England currently stands at 2.1 years lower for men and 1.7 years lower for women.

-In Gateshead, life expectancy for men is 9.6 years less in the most deprived compared to the least deprived areas (deciles); for women, the difference is 8.8 years [Chart - Slope index of inequality in male life expectancy Chart - Slope index of inequality in female life expectancy].
-For both men and women the gap in life expectancy between people living in the most deprived and the least deprived areas had been gradually increasing over time, however this is the first of the five time points available in which the gap for men reduced.
+In Gateshead, life expectancy for men is 10.3 years less in the most deprived compared to the least deprived areas (deciles); for women, the difference is 9.0 years [Chart - Slope index of inequality in male life expectancy Chart - Slope index of inequality in female life expectancy].
+For both men and women the gap in life expectancy between people living in the most deprived and the least deprived areas has overall been increasing over time.

-Life expectancy for men living in Bridges is 9.4 years less than for men living in Whickham South and Sunniside [Map - Ward male life expectancy].
-Women living in High Fell will live for 8.0 fewer years than women living in Whickham South and Sunniside [Map - Ward female life expectancy].
+Life expectancy for men living in Dunston & Teams is 9.1 years less than for men living in Low Fell [Map - Ward male life expectancy].
+Women living in Felling will live on average 9.1 fewer years than women living in Whickham South and Sunniside [Map - Ward female life expectancy].

 The change in the most common causes of death for men and women over the last 100 years are shown in the chart below.
 An interactive version of the chart and further information is available on the ONS website [Chart - Changes in the most common causes of death].

 Between 2015 and 2017 there were 25 infant deaths (aged under 1) or 3.8 per 1,000 live births compared with the England average of 3.9 [Chart - Infant mortality rates].